decert-me/rareskills-solana-course/src/en/chapter_3.md

 pub struct Empty {}
 ```

-Now build it with anchor build
+Now build it with `anchor build`

-Let’s look again at the IDL file target/idl/anchor_function_tutorial.json and place these files side by side:
+Let’s look again at the IDL file `target/idl/anchor_function_tutorial.json` and place these files side by side:

 ![idl side by side with solana program](https://static.wixstatic.com/media/935a00_4e4349630f9f4731b99b550b35ba1fde~mv2.png/v1/fill/w_740,h_413,al_c,q_85,usm_0.66_1.00_0.01,enc_auto/935a00_4e4349630f9f4731b99b550b35ba1fde~mv2.png)

 Can you see the relationship between the IDL file and the program above?

-The function function_a has no arguments and this shows in the IDL as an empty array under the args key.
+The function `function_a` has no arguments and this shows in the IDL as an empty array under the `args` key.

-It's Context takes the NonEmptyAccountExample struct.
-This struct NonEmptyAccountExample has two signer fields: signer and another_signer.
-Note that these are repeated as elements in the account key in the IDL for function_a.
+It's `Context` takes the `NonEmptyAccountExample` struct.
+This struct `NonEmptyAccountExample` has two signer fields: `signer` and `another_signer`.
+Note that these are repeated as elements in the account key in the IDL for `function_a`.
 You can see that Anchor translated Rust's snake case to camel case in the IDL.

-The function function_b takes an u64 argument.
-Its context struct is empty, so the accounts key in IDL for function_b is an empty array.
+The function `function_b` takes an u64 argument.
+Its context struct is empty, so the `accounts` key in IDL for `function_b` is an empty array.

-In general, we expect the array of items in the IDL's accounts key to match the keys of the account struct that the function takes in its ctx argument.
+In general, we expect the array of items in the IDL's `accounts` key to match the keys of the account struct that the function takes in its `ctx` argument.

 ### Summary

 In this chapter:

 - We learned Solana uses an IDL (iInterface Definition Language) to show how to interact with a Solana program and what fields appear in the IDL.
-- We introduced the struct modified by #[derive(Accounts)] and how it relates to function arguments.
+- We introduced the struct modified by `#[derive(Accounts)]` and how it relates to function arguments.
 - Anchor interprets snake_case functions in Rust as camelCase functions in the Typescript tests.